Fix ORA-12514 TNS:listener Service Error

 “jdbc:oracle:thin:scott/tiger@localhost:1521/orcl”

-The connection descriptor string should be formed using the tnsnames.ora file from the database instance that we are trying to establish the connection.
-The exact hostname, port, and the service name can be found in the tnsnames.ora file.
+The connection descriptor string should be formed using the tnsnames.ora file from the database instance we are trying to establish the connection.
+The exact hostname, port, and service name are in the tnsnames.ora file.

 JDBC Thin Service name Syntax